-As Science Friday’s director, Charles Bergquist channels the chaos of a live production studio into something sounding like a radio program.
+As Science Friday’s director and senior producer, Charles Bergquist channels the chaos of a live production studio into something sounding like a radio program.
 He coordinates in-studio activities each week from 1-4.
 And then collapses.
-He also periodically produces pieces for the radio show.
+He also produces pieces for the radio show.
 His favorite topics involve planetary sciences, chemistry, materials, and shiny things with blinking lights.

 Charles has been at Science Friday longer than anyone on staff except Ira, and so serves as a repository of sometimes useful, sometimes useless knowledge about the program.
 He remembers the time an audience member decided to recite a love poem during a live remote broadcast, the time the whole staff went for ice cream at midnight in Fairbanks, Alaska, and the name of that guy Ira is trying to remember from a few years back who did something with space.